30 x 7 = 210 minutes or 3.5 hours a week.

 Humans are complex creatures.
 We don’t go after what we want.
 We go after what others want.

-When we don’t get what others want; we hate, shame or blame our lives.
 We rarely take the time to set intentions in our lives.
 Instead, we chase what others go after.

 To discover what you need in life, examine your life and see what’s missing from these productive uses of time: